Awards and Nominations

 which describes itself as the world's leading showcase of education

-Two of our apps have been short-listed for the 2018 awards:
+Two of our apps were shortlisted finalists for the 2018 awards:

 FDM everywoman in Technology Awards